Sweet-Twixie/blog/_posts/2025-09-02-cubical-homology.md

-# Cubical Homology: Intuition and Application
+# Cubical Homology: The Intuitive Approach

 If you’re curious about how TDA can be applied in image processing or classification, you’ve probably noticed that there are simply not enough resources—barely any at all—on how to learn this “secret skill.”
 I ran into this problem firsthand and found that there are really only two main ways to learn Cubical Homology: